 Academic Advising

 Any student is free to seek advice from a Faculty Member in a particular course.
-For counseling with regard to academic programs and regulations, students are directed to an Undergraduate Academic Advisor of the School of Nursing.
+For counseling about academic programs and regulations, students are directed to an Undergraduate Academic Advisor of the School of Nursing.

 Fees and Expenses